ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

 Troubleshooting
 ---------------

 If you run into a problem you can't resolve, you can generally find the solution by comparing your code to the completed project that you can download.
+For some common errors and how to solve them, see `the Troubleshooting section of the last tutorial in the series <https://docs.asp.net/en/latest/data/ef-mvc/advanced.html#common-errors>`__.
 If you don't find what you need there, you can post questions to the `ASP.NET Entity Framework forum <http://forums.asp.net/1227.aspx>`__, the `Entity Framework forum <http://social.msdn.microsoft.com/forums/en-US/adodotnetentityframework/threads/>`__, or StackOverflow.com for `ASP.NET Core <http://stackoverflow.com/questions/tagged/asp.net-core>`__ or `EF Core <http://stackoverflow.com/questions/tagged/entity-framework-core>`__.

 The Contoso University Web Application
 --------------------------------------